 This process yields complete query results in a fraction of the time that other methods would require.
 To further improve efficiency, NRDB also caches recent queries, allowing it to send those results back to users nearly instantaneously.

 How big is the difference?
-Because of NDRB's raw power and purposeful design, New Relic's Telemetry Data Platform is able to analyze tens of billions of events per second while maintaining a median query response time of 45 milliseconds.
-We would say, “Your query results are just a heartbeat away,” but mathematically that’s more like a tenth of a heartbeat (unless you’re a mouse).
+Because of NRDB's raw power and purposeful design, New Relic's telemetry products are able to analyze tens of billions of events per second while maintaining a median query response time of 45 milliseconds.
+We would say, “Your query results are just a heartbeat away,” but mathematically that's more like a tenth of a heartbeat (unless you're a mouse).

 What do these statistics mean for our customers?
 At the end of the day, NRDB's speed and unique capabilities enable you to identify, analyze, and fix performance problems much faster, reducing downtime so you can get back to business.

 Want to know more?
-Here are a few recommendations for what to do next:
+Here are some recommendations: